AhmadRezaPCG/Create_Controls_joint/README.md

 # Create_Controls_joint

-This script is for maya to create ctl or save a new nurbs shape and after use that  .
+This script is for maya to create ctl or save a new nurbs shape and later use that  .

 you can use this scrpt in python 2.